fettespferd/fettespferd/README.md

 ### Hi, I'm Julius Faubel 👋

-Algorithm Engineer at Continental GmbH. :
+Algorithm Engineer at BakerSoft GmbH. :

-- 🔭 I’m currently working on autonomous driving.
+- 🔭 I’m currently working on making the bakery shopping more enjoyable.
 - 🌱 I’m currently learning creating complex Flutter UI.
 - 🤔 I’m trying to help making flutter and life simpler and more enjoyable.
 - 💬 Ask me about my opinion on autonomous driving, sports and travel fun.